shenwei356/LexicMap/docs/content/tutorials/index/_index.md

         1. **Use a smaller genome batch size**.
 It decreases indexing memory occupation and has little affection on searching performance.
         2. Use a smaller number of masks, e.g., 20,000 performs well for small genomes (<=5 Mb).
 And if the queries are long (>= 2kb), there's little affection for the alignment results.
 - **Disk**
-    - More (>2 TB) is better.
+    - More is better.
 LexicMap index size is related to the number of input genomes, the divergence between genome sequences, the number of masks, and the maximum seed distance.
 See [some examples](#index-size).
         - **Note that the index size is not linear with the number of genomes, it's sublinear**.
 Because the seed data are compressed with VARINT-GB algorithm, more genome bring higher compression rates.
     - SSD disks are preferred, while HDD disks are also fast enough.